tejib/mypythonrepo/README.md

 # mypythonrepo
 Repo for Python -- Automating in AWS

+##01-webotron -
-01-webotron - Script added  to automatically set up session
+Script added  to automatically set up session

+## Feature

+List S3 buckets
+List all objects in an S3 bucket